On quasi-morphisms from knot and braid invariants: Introduction

 We consider three specific remarkable knot/link invariants: the Rasmussen link invariant $s$ \cite{Beliakova,Rasmussen}, which comes from a Khovanov-type theory, the Ozsvath-Szabo knot invariant $\tau$ \cite{Ozsvath-tau}, which comes from the knot Floer homology, and the classical signature link invariant $sign$ \cite{Likorish,Rolfsen}.
 In \cite{Baader} Baader has shown that the Rasmussen link invariant $s$ defines a quasi-morphism on $B_n$.
 We show that the homogenization of this quasi-morphism is equal to the classical linking number homomorphism $lk$ on $B_n$.
 We also show that the situation with the Ozsvath-Szabo knot invariant $\tau$ is similar: it defines a quasi-morphism on $B_n$ and its homogenization is again the linking number homomorphism divided by $2$.
 In addition we show that the homogenization of an induced signature quasi-morphism on $B_n$ and $lk$ coincide on alternating braids.
 We also present an inequality which connects $s$, $\tau$ and the braid index of a knot.

 Further we discuss the group $\cD$ of compactly supported area-preserving diffeomorphisms of the open unit disc in the Euclidean plane.
 The group $\cD$ admits a unique (continuous, in the proper sense) homomorphism to the reals -- the famous Calabi homomorphism (see e.g. \cite{Banyaga,Calabi,enlacement}).
 At the same time $\cD$ is known to admit many (linearly independent) homogeneous quasi-morphisms (see e.g. \cite{Barge-Ghys,Biran-Entov-Polterovich,surfaces}).
 In this work we consider a particular geometric construction of such quasi-morphisms, essentially contained in \cite{surfaces}, which produces quasi-morphisms on $\cD$ from quasi-morphisms on the pure braid groups $P_n$.
 We discuss the computation of the quasi-morphisms on $\cD$, obtained by this construction, on diffeomorphisms generated by time-in\-de\-pen\-dent (compactly supported) Hamiltonians.
 For a generic Hamiltonian $H$ of this sort we present the result of the computation in terms of the Reeb graph of $H$ and the integral of the push-forward of $H$ to the graph against a certain signed measure on the graph.
 This result enables us to show that the Calabi homomorphism and the quasi-morphism on $\cD$ induced by the signature invariant of $n$-component links are asymptotically equivalent, as $n\to \infty$, on the flows generated by time-independent (compactly supported) Hamiltonians. \textbf{Plan of the paper.} In Section 2 we formulate sufficient conditions for a knot invariant to yield a quasi-morphism on $B_n$.
 In Section 3 we give examples of such knot invariants and provide properties of homogeneous quasi-morphisms, defined by them, on $B_n$.
 In Section 4 we discuss the Gambaudo-Ghys construction, which produces homogeneous quasi-morphisms on $\cD$ from homogeneous quasi-morphisms on $P_n$.
 We define a set of generic autonomous Hamiltonians, and discuss the computation of the induced quasi-morphisms on $\cD$ on the elements generated by these Hamiltonians.
-At the end we discuss the asymptotic behavior of the induced signature quasi-morphism. \textbf{Acknowledgments.} First of all, I would like to thank Michael Entov, who has introduced me to this subject, guided and helped me a lot while I was working on this paper.
-I would like to thank Michael Polyak for his valuable suggestions in the course of my work on this paper.
-I would like to thank Leonid Polterovich for helpful comments and support.
+At the end we discuss the asymptotic behavior of the induced signature quasi-morphism.